John Kipling

-John Kipling (17 August 1897 – 27 September 1915) was the only son of British author Rudyard Kipling.
-In the First World War, his father used his influence to get him a commission in the British Army despite being decisively rejected for poor eyesight.
-His death at the Battle of Loos caused his family immense grief.
+Second Lieutenant John Kipling (17 August 1897 – 27 September 1915) was a British Army officer.
+The only son of English author Rudyard Kipling, during World War I, his father used his influence to gain Kipling a commission in the British army despite being rejected for poor eyesight.
+Kipling's death at the Battle of Loos caused his family immense grief.

 Early life

 Born in 1897, Kipling was the youngest of three children of the author Rudyard Kipling and his American wife Caroline Starr Balestier.
-He was born at "The Elms" at Rottingdean in Sussex, which was the Kiplings' home between 1897 and 1902.
+He was born at North End House, Rottingdean in Sussex.
 He was educated at St. Aubyn's, Rottingdean, and Wellington College, Berkshire.

 First World War

 Kipling was 16 when the First World War broke out in August 1914.
 His father, a keen imperialist and patriot, was soon writing propaganda on behalf of the British government.
 Rudyard sought to get his son a commission, but John was rejected by the Royal Navy due to severe short-sightedness.
 He was also initially rejected by the army for the same reason.

 However, Rudyard Kipling was friends with Frederick Roberts, 1st Earl Roberts, a former Commander-in-Chief of the British Army, and Colonel of the Irish Guards, and through this influence, John Kipling was commissioned as a second lieutenant into the 2nd Battalion, Irish Guards on 15 August 1914, two days before his seventeenth birthday.
 After reports of the Rape of Belgium and the sinking of the RMS Lusitania in 1915, Rudyard Kipling came to see the war as a crusade for civilisation against barbarism, and was even more keen that his son should see active service.

 After completing his training John Kipling was sent to France in August along with the rest of the battalion, which was part of the 2nd Guards Brigade of the Guards Division.
 His father was already there on a visit, serving as a war correspondent.